Jchisholm204/Jchisholm204.github.io/_posts/2024-8-8-qfsae_vcu.md

 The CAN schematic contains a dip switch for enabling the optional termination resistors.
 Note that 3.3V CAN transceivers are used allow debugging of the CAN bus while the board is powered off of the 3.3V rail provided by the debugger.
 ### Power Management
 As previously mentioned, power management is one of the main responsibilities of the VCU.
-The VCU contains 24V, 12V and 5V rails, all of which are externally accessible through load switched outputs.
-While each buck converter is designed to handle up to 20A, with the board being designed to draw up to 80A from the power input, it is highly unlikely that this power draw will ever be reached.
+The VCU contains 24V, 12V and 5V rails.
+The 24V rail is fed from battery power while the other voltage rails are stepped down by onboard buck converters.
+Each buck converter is designed to handle up to a maximum of 20A.
+The board is designed to be able to pull 80A from the battery.
+Given the power requirements of the car, this current draw is extremely unlikely, but ensures that the board will work well into the future.
 #### Board Power
 The board power schematic is the top level schematic equivalent for power distribution.
 Shown below, the schematic contains the screw terminals used for providing power to the board, the automotive fuses, and INA219 current sensors.